 - Some links behave differently depending on the location or even territory of the link checking service, a link that is "broken" to the general web might actually be serviceable to a user behind the university firewall.
 This is quite common in a University setting with a lot of publishers filtering access based on the user's network

 As we are sure you can appreciate, even checking the above five areas would lead to a very complex tool, which still risks not being effectively able to identify if the link is broken, or there is another issue; the only real option to this is a manual check.

 Our customers successfully manage this requirement in several ways, including:

-- Using the Reports facility to create a spreadsheet of all links and then run those through a link checker such as http://urlchecker.org/ to find those that are broken.
+- Using the Reports facility to create a spreadsheet of all links and then run those through an online link checker to find those that are broken.